lesniakr/sejmownik/README.md

-# Members of Parliament
+# Sejmownik (Members of Parliament)

 A WordPress theme and plugin combination for displaying information about Members of Parliament.
-This project provides a customized WordPress installation to showcase parliamentary representatives, their details, and activities.
+This project provides a customized WordPress installation to showcase parliamentary representatives, their details, activities, and voting records.

 ## Features

 - Custom post type for Members of Parliament (MPs)
 - Dedicated templates for displaying MPs information
-- Archive page listing all MPs
+- Archive page listing all MPs with sorting options
 - Individual MP profile pages with detailed information
+- MP voting records directly from the Sejm API
 - Custom fields for storing MP details (constituency, party affiliation, etc.)
-- Responsive design
+- Responsive design with Tailwind CSS
+- ACF integration for structured data

 ## Installation